-The Stanford Research Development Office (RDO) is a unit under VPDoR that aims to strengthen collaborative research by helping to set teams up for sponsored research funding success through project-opportunity alignment, early preparation, proposal development support.
+The Stanford Research Development Office (RDO) is a unit under VPDoR that aims to strengthen collaborative or strategic research, scholarship, and creative activities by helping to set PIs up for sponsored research funding success through project-opportunity alignment, early preparation, and proposal development support.

 Program Manager, Limited Submissions and Seed Grant Programs

 Research Development Specialist (STEM* focus with special emphasis on Sustainability)